tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 It's a new post to this almost-abandoned blog.
 I would even say that my inactivity here is a huge missed opportunity.
 Despite that
-I've been writing a bit elsewhere (Medium, Facebook, LinkedIn, Packt).
+I've been writing a bit elsewhere ([Medium](https://medium.com/@tadas.subonis), Facebook, LinkedIn, [Packt](https://www.packtpub.com/eu/application-development/reactive-android-programming)) but that's a poor excuse.

 To kick it off, I figured it would be perfect to do overview of how software development has changed (in my eyes) over the last 10 years.